Woman checks credit card account on phone

 Table of contents

-Key points about: managing your first credit card
+Key points about: using your first credit card responsibly

 2. A cash advance from your credit card can be costly and may be best for emergencies.